Huegoxaga/notes/finance/README.md

 ##### Coupon Rate

 - it is the annual percentage of its par value that will be paid to bond holders
+- The total annual amount can be splitted and paid annually, semi-annually, quarterly or monthly
 - also known as bond's yield

 ##### Frequency